-These enchiladas make for a perfect meal for the family or a small dinner party.
-This recipe is from Vegetariana* by Nava Atlas.
+These bean enchiladas are given a lovely rich flavor with ripe avocado.
+They make for a perfect meal for the family or a small dinner party.

 For this delightful stuffed eggplant dish you can use regular couscous, or try it with Israeli couscous, as shown in the photo.
 Regular couscous has more of the look and feel of a grain; Israeli couscous more like a tiny pasta.
 If you’re looking for a gluten-free variation, you can substitute quinoa, which is also […]

 Delicious, vegan, raw, gluten-free, soy-free and easy to make meals…sounds hard to do but Amber Shea Crawley has done it in her book Practically Raw: Flexible Raw Recipes Anyone Can Make*(Vegan Heritage Press, 2012).
 Every recipe gets you excited to make and enjoy it.
 What’s different about this book is that it presents both raw […]

 Here’s a dressed-up potato salad that’s easy to make, with the warming touch of leeks.
 It’s great with grilled dishes, and is a nice potluck or company dish for spring and summer.